catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 - the pretender fails
 - audioslave sections missing maybe cause its an original and i used my own logic to strip the DD
+- some standardization lines sill generate duplicates..any
+- some tracks no don't get read/picked
+	- Ralph Wiggum is not 7 ..is 3..but it was 7 :)

 ### dev issues:
 + Toolkit version flag does not sync to&from Github: Run RunMeFirst.bat